Understand B1/B2 visitor visa rules, requirements, processing time, and renewal steps.

 Bring your passport, DS-160 confirmation, appointment letter, and supporting documents.
 The consular officer will ask questions about your travel purpose, employment, and ties to your home country.
 Be concise and truthful.

 If approved, your passport will be kept temporarily for visa stamping.
+You will be required to pay the Visa Integrity Fee upon visa issuance (see fee section below for details).
 If denied, you will receive a written explanation citing the relevant section of U.S. immigration law.

 Once issued, your passport will be returned with the visa stamp.
 Review the details carefully, especially your name, passport number, and visa validity dates, before traveling.

-Understanding the costs involved with this visa type helps you budget for the application and any possible extensions.
+Understanding the costs involved with the B-1 B-2 visa helps you budget for the application and any possible extensions.
+As of 2026, B1/B2 visa applicants face significantly higher fees than in previous years due to new integrity requirements and inflation adjustments.

 Most fees are standardized worldwide, though reciprocity and country-specific policies can change the total amount.